University of Victoria: Research

 Located in the Greater Victoria area the Vancouver Island Technology Park is a state of the art, 35 acre commercial research facility.
 It is the largest university-owned technology centre in BC.
-The venture allows the university to work with leading technology and biomedical companies while provided students with unparalleled research opportunities.
+The venture allows the university to work with leading technology and biomedical companies while providing students with unparalleled research opportunities.
 The facility focuses on fuel cell, new media, wireless, and life science/biotechnological research.
 The UVic Genome BC Proteomics Centre and a number of other research institutes are based out of the research park.
 The Capital Regional District is a major commercial hub for technology companies.

 Culture and student life

 Greek life

 Several fraternities, sororities, and secret societies exist on the University of Victoria, despite the fact that the Students' Society does not recognize fraternities, sororities, or societies on the basis that they, by definition, seek to exclude portions of the membership.
 This issue was once a topic of debate in student politics at the University of Victoria in 2010.

 Many years ago, University of Victoria students started a fraternity, two sororities and one non-exclusive, non-profit social-service club.
 Although the fraternities and sororities have no affiliation with the University of Victoria itself, they continue to thrive and have purchased nearby properties.
 The fraternities and sororities on campus are as follows: